danielnuriyev/danielnuriyev.github.io/README.md

 Proactive care for the sake of others...well, if I rationalize it, it will not be for the sake of others...

+**Emotional**

+For most people emotions just happen.
+They usually follow either the body or the thoughts.
+After a nice walk, one can feel happy.
+A pleasant memory can bring a pleasant feeling.

+But emotions can and should be caused intentionally.

+- Tranquility.
+Relaxed body naturally leads to feeling of peace.
+- Gratitude.
+Gratitude requires effort.
+Receive each breath with gratutude and breathe out with gratitude.
+This will become a habbit and all the time will be spent with the feeling of gratitude and peace.
+This breathing can be done with the lower abdomen.
+I am not going to explain how to breathe with the lower abdomen because this is broadly known from yoga and qigong.
+In this breathing the body is tied to a feeling.
+To intensify the feeling we can breathe with the heart.
+When you breathe, do it as if with your heart.
+Heart is not necessarily the physical heart but the area in the chest where you feel good emotions such as love.
+- Love.
+When you talk with a person, as you breathe with your heart, hug the person with the heart.
+After you've become proficient in gratitude, this should be easy and warm.
+Apply this to everything you interact with.
+- Joy.
+When a conversation leads to smile, always smile with your heart first.
+- Openness.
+After you've learned to act with the heart, open it.
+Open heart leads to happiness and light.

+Creating emotions makes us free from circumstances.
+Tranquility leads to better perception.
+Gratitude establishes correct and loving relationship with the spiritual reality.
+Smiling with the heart makes us truthful at the core.
+Love towards others is a feature of the spiritual.
+Open heart is an inner fountain of light and happiness.

+Developing the heart not only opens an internal fountain of light, happiness and love but also deploys an additional sense in addition to the 5 physical ones.

 **Mental**

 Limitlessness.
 If you would like to do something and you cannot do it at this moment, give yourself the freedom to think that in the future you'll definitely do it.
 Limitlessness is not about having, it's about experiencing or doing.

 Limitlessness is another feature of spirituality.

+Attitudes and feelings described above are actually the most natural state of a human that are have been dimmed by circumstances.

 ### Mind